Density Matrix Renormalization Group study of superconducting pairing near the quarter-filled Wigner crystal: Theoretical model and computational technique

-For Eq.~\ref{ham} on a square lattice with $U$ large compared to $t$, the ground state is a charge ordered WC when $V$ exceeds a critical value $V_c$.
-The pattern of CO in the WC state is determined by solving Eq.~\ref{ham} in the $t=0$ limit, i.e. minimizing the Coulomb energy.
-At $\rho=0.5$, in one dimension (1D) the pattern of CO is $\ldots1010\ldots$, where `0' (`1') represents a charge density 0.5-$\delta$n (0.5+$\delta$n); in 2D the CO pattern is a checkerboard with $\mathbf{Q}_{\text{CO}}=(\pi,\pi)$. $V_c$ is known exactly in 1D in the limit $U\rightarrow\infty$, where $V_c=2$.
-For smaller $U$, $V_c$ is larger than 2 in 1D \cite{Clay19a}.
-In 2D the value of $V_c$ is expected to be smaller than in 1D, but is not known precisely except in the spinless fermion limit, where on the 2D square lattice $V_c=0.45\pm 0.02$ \cite{Song14a}.
+For the EHM at $\rho=0.5$ on a square lattice with $U$ large compared to $t$, the ground state is a WC CO when $V$ exceeds a critical value $V_c$.
+At $\rho=0.5$, in one dimension (1D) the pattern of CO is $\ldots1010\ldots$, where `0' (`1') represents a charge density $\langle n_i\rangle$ = 0.5 - $\delta$n (0.5 + $\delta$n); in 2D on a square lattice the CO pattern is a checkerboard with $\mathbf{Q}_{\text{CO}}=(\pi,\pi)$. $V_c$ is known exactly in 1D in the limit $U\rightarrow\infty$, where $V_c=2$.
+For finite $U$, $V_c$ is larger than 2 in 1D \cite{Clay19a}.
+At $U=8$, $V_c\sim 2.9$ in 1D \cite{Clay17a} and $V_c\sim 2.8$ for a two-leg ladder \cite{Vojta01a}.
+On the 2D square lattice $V_c$ is expected to be smaller than in 1D, but is not known precisely except in the spinless fermion limit, where on the 2D square lattice $V_c=0.45\pm 0.02$ \cite{Song14a}.

-Many have proposed that unconventional SC occurs in Eq.~\ref{ham} in 2D in the metallic state for $V\lessapprox V_c$ \cite{Merino01a,Greco05a,Onari06a,Morohoshi08a,Kuroki06a,Watanabe06c,Tanaka04b,Nonoyama08a,Watanabe17a,Watanabe19a,Zhou11a,Yao06a}.
+There are many proposals that unconventional SC occurs in Eq.~\ref{ham} within the metallic phase of the model with $V\lessapprox V_c$ \cite{Merino01a,Greco05a,Onari06a,Morohoshi08a,Kuroki06a,Watanabe06c,Tanaka04b,Nonoyama08a,Watanabe17a,Watanabe19a,Zhou11a,Yao06a}.
 One suggestion is that following a slave boson transformation of Eq.~\ref{ham} in the large $U$ and SU($N$) large $N$ limits, the effective bosons mediate attraction between the remaining quasiparticles \cite{Merino01a}.
 Because of the strong n.n.
 Coulomb repulsion, pairing would be expected to involve electrons on next-nearest neighbor (n.n.n.) sites.
 While the theory was originally applied to a square lattice subsequent work considered triangular \cite{Tanaka04a} and other lattices \cite{Zhou11a,Yao06a}.
 Calculations that support the presence of SC near Wigner crystal CO include slave boson techniques \cite{Merino01a}, mean-field theory \cite{Morohoshi08a}, random phase approximation (RPA) \cite{Kuroki06a,Tanaka04a,Nonoyama08a,Zhou11a}, fluctuation exchange (FLEX) \cite{Onari06a,Yao06a}, and variational quantum Monte Carlo (QMC) \cite{Watanabe06c,Watanabe17a,Watanabe19a}.